jcphlux/XamarinAudioManager/README.md

 ## Usage

-Create a folder in each target platform to store the sounds files the default is 'Sounds' but if you want something diffent set 'Audio.Manager.SoundPath = [TargetFolderName]'.
-An alternitiz=ve is to add the files to a common shared folder and link to the sound files.
+Create a folder in each target platform to store the sounds files the default is 'Sounds' but if you want something diffent set `Audio.Manager.SoundPath = [TargetFolderName]`.
+An alternitive is to add the files to a common shared folder and link to the sound files.
 [Click here for more info on file linking.](https://msdn.microsoft.com/en-us/library/9f4t9t92(v=vs.100).aspx#Anchor_0)

 ```cs
 //Play a mp3 on loop as the background music.